Signs of poor audiometry or poor service

 This one is related to the flat lines above and is often indicative of an attendee guessing rather then responding when they can hear properly.
 Most of the time guesses are not registered as the attendee needs to be consistent in the level they guess at, but every so often one of them gets it right.
 If you get a 50 year old chap with the hearing of a 20 year old woman, then that's great for him.
 He is unusual and could probably navigate by sonar.
 If you get a few 50 year old chaps with the hearing of 20 year old women then that is getting suspicious and is worth asking the technician what they did to verify the results to ensure that this pattern is indeed correct, including checking their equipment to make sure it is reading correctly.
 My guess is that they didn't verify at all, or even think about it.

-I raise this one again from experience where in the past I was involved in an audiometric testing job with a large company with several thousand employees.
+I raise this one again from experience where in the past I was involved in a hearing testing job with a large company with several thousand employees.
 They did their Year 1 screening in-house as people started their employment, using a sole-trader occupational health nurse contracted to them, and the company I worked for then did all the large-scale batch-testing for all subsequent tests.
-I saw crazily high audiometry results there time after time, to the point that in future screening tests we had a standing procedure to pretty much ignore their in-house results as they were just too unreliable.
-It doesn't matter if their suspicious screening results from their contracted nurse were a result of the equipment playing up or the nurse getting it wrong, either way the nurse doing the audiometric testing should have noticed the problem in the results, stopped testing and work out what was going on.
+I saw crazily high audiometry results there time after time, to the point that in future test sessions we had a standing procedure to pretty much ignore their in-house results as they were just too unreliable.
+It doesn't matter if their suspicious screening results from their contracted nurse were a result of the equipment playing up or the nurse getting it wrong, either way the nurse doing the testing should have noticed the problem in the results, stopped and work out what was going on.

-7. Not measuring the noise in the audiometric testing environment
+7. Not measuring the noise in the audiometry environment

 - Mobile units can be instructed to park anywhere on the site and there is often noise from vehicles, air handling units, etc. The scope of this has to be known to be sure that the tests are valid.